The following individuals are Entrepreneurs-in-Residence at their respective academic units:

 Cesar Rodriguez, MD, College of Medicine, Department of Biomedical Sciences

-His role: Cesar is a member of the research faculty in the Department of Biomedical Sciences at the College of Medicine.
-His focus is computer-aided design of engineered cells and diagnostic and therapeutic cells.
-Prior to rejoining FSU in 2015, Cesar engaged in entrepreneurial and intrapreneurial efforts in the San Francisco Bay Area.
+His role: Cesar is a member of the research faculty and entrepreneur in residence in the Department of Biomedical Sciences at the College of Medicine.
+His focus is computer-aided design of engineered cells and the development of therapeutic cells.
+Cesar attended Howard University School of Medicine.
+He completed clinical training and research fellowships at UPMC Mercy Hospital, Yale, and Stanford University.
+In the San Francisco Bay Area, Cesar engaged in entrepreneurial and intrapreneurial efforts.
+He was the Research Lead at Genome Compiler, a startup that was acquired by Twist Bioscience.
 He was a Senior Research Scientist in the first bioengineering group at Autodesk Research.
-He was the Research Lead at Genome Compiler, a startup that was acquired by Twist Bioscience.
-He was the Software Lead at BIOFAB, a joint Stanford-UC Berkeley translational project.
-Cesar advocates for the perspective that biological engineering requires excellence in empathy, curiosity, and ingenuity.
+Cesar rejoined FSU in 2015.
+At FSU, he cofounded the FSU International Genetically Engineered Machine (FSU iGEM) and Biomedical Entrepreneurship Mentorship (BIOMEME) programs.
+Cesar teaches at the Colleges of Medicine, Engineering, and Entrepreneurship.
+He has developed two new courses; Biomedical Innovation and Entrepreneurship and Introduction to Synthetic Biology.
+Cesar advocates for the perspective that bioengineering requires excellence in empathy, curiosity, and ingenuity.

 Raymond B. (Vic) Vickers, PhD, College of Criminology and Criminal Justice, Director of Institute for the Prevention of Financial Fraud